-During the year 2019, the Group had adjusted the amount of USD 23.75 million due from a member in respect of the withholding tax on Media Rights agreement for the ICC World Twenty20 2016 against their share of distributions as per the directive of the Board of Directors.
-The decision was based on the Board of Director's assessment of the enforceability of the terms of the Host agreement dated 12 October 2014 between the Group and the member.
+During the year 2019, the Group had adjusted the amount of USD 23.75 million due from a Member in respect of the withholding tax on Media Rights agreement for the ICC World Twenty20 2016 against their share of distributions as per the directive of the Board of Directors.
+The decision was based on the Board of Director's assessment of the enforceability of the terms of the Host agreement dated 12 October 2014 between the Group and the Member.

-In February 2020, the member notified the Group via an independent legal counsel that the member does not accept the offset of the withholding tax of USD 23.75 million and their liability for such taxes (together "the disputes").
+In February 2020, the Member notified the Group via an independent legal counsel that the Member does not accept the offset of the withholding tax of USD 23.75 million and their liability for such taxes (together "the disputes").
 The disputes were referred to the ICC Dispute Resolution Committee in April 2020, and proceedings thereof are yet to commence as of the date of authorisation of these consolidated financial statements.

-21 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+20 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

 The ICC Group's principal financial liabilities include accounts payable, and accruals and deposits received.
-The ICC Group has various financial assets such as bank balances and cash and short-term deposits, associate member fund, loan to members, trade and other receivables and investments.
+The ICC Group has various financial assets such as cash and bank balances, short-term deposits, loan to Members, trade and other receivables and investments in bonds and mutual funds.